Ironhack-data-bcn-january-2023/lab-extract-text/README.md

 ## Introduction

-As you'll be working with text for your next project, make sure you get a database.
+For your next project you'll need to find a database to work with, take this time to look for it.
+It can be a database containing text or any other kind of data.
+You can find it through webscrapping, using an API or downloading a csv file.

+If you want to work with *text*.
 You have some options:

 - Scrape reviews from a website: using beautifulsoup or selenium
 - Use an API to get information that is text-related